kraktos/ESKO/README.md

 run mcl clustering, on each combination.
 After clustering run,
 **java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.core.cluster.analysis.ClusterAnalyzer CONFIG.cfg**

-This will compute a markov score for the clusters for a given beta and given inflation.
+This will compute a markov score for the optimised clusters for a given beta, b and given inflation, i.
 Find the optimal. and set it in the CONFIG file.
+The file will be in /home/unixUser/DATA/clusters/cluster.beta.b.inf.i.out

+Further optimise for optimal clusters
+**java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.core.cluster.analysis.ClusterOptimizer CONFIG.cfg <partially optimised file from previous step>**